pingcap/docs-cn/how-to/secure/enable-tls-clients.md

 ssl-key = "certs/server-key.pem"
 ```

-If the certificate parameters are correct, TiDB outputs `Secure connection is enabled` when started, otherwise it outputs `Secure connection is NOT ENABLED`.
+If the certificate parameters are correct, TiDB outputs `secure connection is enabled` when started, otherwise it outputs `secure connection is NOT ENABLED`.

 ## Configure the MySQL client to use encrypted connections